 - Multi-coated optics and superb light throughput

-- More affordable compared to other binoculars of the same magnification
+- More affordable compared to other binoculars for stargazing of the same magnification

 - Comes with nice accessories